BrandonFromKansas/reading-notes/code-201/reading06-problem-domains-objects-andThe-dom.md

 ##### 2. What are some advantages to creating object literals?
 - It is far more efficient to send one piece of data altogether as opposed to sending one piece of code individually.
 - Object literal: creates an object using a concise and straightforward syntax.
-It allows developers to define an object and its properties in a single exprssion, without the need for a separate constructor function.
+It allows developers to define an object and its properties in a single expression, without the need for a separate constructor function.
 ![Definition of Object Literal](./code-201/assets/ChatCPT.ObjectLiteral.png) *Credit: [ChatGPT](https://chat.openai.com/share/bb4a1d3b-3f30-4716-953f-4dd1ce775ea5)